LiQi94/FNICM/README.md

 Statement of Use
     The FNICM software is provided for research purposes only.
 For commercial use, please contact me at nikki77liqi@163.com.

+Download
+    Please click the link at https://github.com/LiQi94/FNICM/archive/refs/heads/main.zip to download the FNICM software and other files.

 Usage
 The software doesn’t require installation and simply double-click the ‘FNICM.exe’ to open it.
 Then you can see the opened window in your desktop.
 ![image](https://github.com/LiQi94/FNICM/blob/main/images/Figure1.png)